HowardYLi/HowardYLi.github.io/research.md

 ## Retinal image power by saccade sizes

 This study takes a further step and looks at the luminance modulation of saccades with different amplitudes.
 The cut-off frequency of whitening depends on the velocity profile of the saccade, and therefore its amplitude (because of the main sequence) [4].
 For example, a large saccade (6 deg) may reduce power between 0.1 cpd while a small saccade (1 deg) can reduce power up to 1 cpd.
 This is confirmed by the preliminary data, and further data collection is ongoing.
-If you are interested to participate as a subject (and get paid), please feel free to write to me!
+If you are interested in participating as a subject (and getting paid), please feel free to write to me!

 ## Revolving field eye coil system